 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where graftonite typically forms.
+Look in granite pegmatites country, the host setting where graftonite typically forms.
 If you start seeing triphylite, beryl, quartz in float, you are in the right ground.
 Field specimens usually show a massive, granular, or rarely as flattened prismatic crystals habit, so train your eye for that shape before scanning the outcrop.